naveenarun/awesome-unreasonable-effectiveness/README.md

 # Awesome "Unreasonable Effectiveness" papers

 This collection is a tribute to the notion of "unreasonable effectiveness", first explored in the 1959 publication by Eugene Wigner titled ["The Unreasonable Effectiveness of Mathematics in the Natural Sciences"](https://personal.lse.ac.uk/ROBERT49/teaching/ph201/Week15_xtra_Wigner.pdf).
-It is a list of papers, blog posts, etc. that discuss the unreasonable effectiveness of X in Y, helping us rediscover our sense of wonder at the philosophy and soundness of accepted techniques in many fields.
+It is a list of papers, blog posts, etc. that discuss the unreasonable effectiveness of X in Y, helping us rediscover our sense of wonder at the philosophy behind accepted techniques in many fields.

 ## Table of Contents